ehoyoalvarez/RFbiologgers/README.md

   git clone https://github.com/yourusername/RFbiologgers.git

 2. Set your R working directory to the repository folder.

-  Run scripts in order: 01_train_validate_RF.R, 03_apply_model_dummy.R.
+3. Run scripts in order:
+    source("scripts/01_train_validate_RF.R")  # Train and validate model
+    source("scripts/02_apply_RF_dummy.R")     # Apply model to dummy dataset

-3. Inspect output metrics and predicted welfare states.
+4. Inspect output metrics, variable importance, confusion matrices, and predicted welfare states.

 ## Notes

-- dummy_dataset.csv is for testing only and matches the structure of the original data.
+- dummy_dataset.csv is for demonstration only and simulates the structure of new HR and ACC observations.
 - Original data are available from the corresponding author on reasonable request.
-- Scripts are fully commented for reproducibility.
+- All scripts are fully commented for reproducibility.

-Correspondence: ehoyo@imedea.uib-csic.es
+*Correspondence*: ehoyo@imedea.uib-csic.es